Skip to main content

 Key takeaway

-Admin-bot web challenges combine two distinct vulnerability classes: a stored injection point (XSS or CSRF) that the attacker controls, and a privileged browser session that visits attacker-supplied content.
-The bot acts as a proxy, executing requests with its elevated cookies against the same origin, which is why SameSite cookie policies and Content Security Policy headers are the primary defenses.
-The same threat model applies to real phishing campaigns, where an attacker convinces an authenticated employee to click a link that performs actions on their behalf inside a corporate application.
+Admin-bot challenges combine two bug classes: a stored injection point the attacker controls, and a privileged browser session that visits attacker-supplied content.
+The bot becomes a proxy, issuing requests with its elevated cookies against the same origin, which is why SameSite cookie policy and Content Security Policy are the primary defenses.
+The same threat model drives real phishing, where an authenticated employee clicks a link that acts on their behalf inside a corporate application.

 Related reading